Wilmington massacre: Intimidation

-The Red Shirts, known to be "hot-headed," were looked down upon by the Wilmington white elite as "ruffians" and "low class".
-However, they deployed the Red Shirts around the city, who began holding a series of marches and rallies, organized by an unemployed sympathizer, Mike Dowling, an Irishman who, despite being the elected chair of the White Laborer's Union, had recently been fired as the foreman of Fire Engine Company Number 2 for "incompetency, drunkenness, and continued insubordination."
+The Wilmington white elite looked down on the Red Shirts, known to be "hot-headed", describing them as "ruffians" and "low class".
+However, they deployed the Red Shirts around the city.
+The Red Shirts held a series of marches and rallies.
+They were led by an unemployed Irishman, Mike Dowling, who, despite being the elected chair of the White Laborer's Union, had recently been fired as the foreman of Fire Engine Company Number 2 for "incompetency, drunkenness, and continued insubordination".

-On November 1, 1898, Dowling led a parade of 1,000 men, mounted on horses, for ten miles, through the black neighborhoods i.e. Brooklyn, of Wilmington.
+On November 1, 1898, Dowling led a parade of 1,000 men, mounted on horses, on a 10-mile-long trek through Brooklyn and other black neighbourhoods of Wilmington.
 Joining his Red Shirts were the New Hanover County Horsemen and former members of the disbanded Rough Riders, led by Theodore Swann.
 White women waved flags and handkerchiefs as they passed.
-The procession ended at the First National Bank Building, which served as the Democratic Party headquarters, where they were encouraged by Democratic politicians in front of big crowds.
+The procession ended at the First National Bank Building, which was serving as the Democratic Party headquarters, where they were encouraged by Democratic politicians in front of big crowds.

 The next day, Dowling led a "White Man's Rally".
 Every "able-bodied" white man was armed.
 Escorted by Chief Marshal Roger Moore, a parade of men began downtown, again marched through black neighborhoods – firing into black homes and a black school on Campbell Square – and ended at Hilton Park where a 1,000 people greeted them with a picnic and free barbecue.
 A number of defiant speakers followed.
-For example, future U.S. Representative Claude Kitchin said: "All the soldiers in the United States will not keep white people from enjoying their rights", and "if a negro constable comes to a white man with a warrant in his hand, he should leave with a bullet in his brain".
+For example, future U.S. Representative Claude Kitchin said "All the soldiers in the United States will not keep white people from enjoying their rights", and "if a negro constable comes to a white man with a warrant in his hand, he should leave with a bullet in his brain".

-Leading up to the election, these gatherings became daily occurrences; the white newspapers announced the time and place of meetings.
+Leading up to the Nov.
+8 elections, these gatherings became daily occurrences; the white newspapers announced the time and place of meetings.
 Free food and liquor were provided for the vigilantes in order to "fire them up, and make them fiercer and more terrorizing in their conduct".
 At night, the rallies took on a carnival-like atmosphere.
-However, away from the streets, the groups began disrupting black churches, and patrolling the streets as "White Citizens Patrols," wearing white handkerchiefs tied around their left arms, intimidating and attacking black citizens.
-The patrons of the white supremacy campaign also supplied them with a new US$1,200 Gatling gun.
+Various groups like the Red Shirts thronged the city streets and the patrons of the white supremacy campaign also supplied the whites with a new US$1,200 Gatling gun.